firepear/homefarm/docs/control_install.md

    you know you need something specific)
 1. Copy the generated URL, for use on the control node

-On the controller:
+In the controller container:

 1. Run `curl -o ./srv/mirrorlist' '[MIRRORLIST_URL]'`
 1. Edit `mirrorlist` to uncomment the hosts you want to use as mirrors (`vi` and `mg` are available).

+And complete setup of the controller by initializing its environment:

+`farmctl init`

 ## Set up the Ansible inventory

 Now it's time to define the machines which will be part if your farm.

-1. Login as user `alarm` if you aren't already
-1. Run `'cd ~/homefarm'`
-1. Edit `farm.cfg`:
-     * Change `node00` in the `[controller]` stanza to match the name you've given the control node
-     * Change the names and IP addresses in the `[compute_nodes]` stanza to match the machines you'll be setting up as compute nodes
+1. Edit `farm.cfg` and change the names and IP addresses in the `[compute_nodes]` stanza to match the machines you'll be setting up as compute nodes

-## Finishing up
+2. Exit from the controller container, then bring it back up.

 The control node is now ready.
 You can begin [installing compute nodes](https://github.com/firepear/homefarm/blob/master/docs/compute_install.md).

-Default passwords for both `root` and `alarm` accounts are left in place by the installer.
-You may change them if you wish; it will not affect cluster operations.